wasiahmad/wasiahmad.github.io/_pages/about.md

 ---

 <p align="justify">
 I am a senior research scientist at NVIDIA.
-My interests are generally in artificial intelligence, with focus on natural language processing, and machine learning.
+My interests are generally in artificial intelligence, with a focus on natural language processing, and machine learning.
 My team conducts applied deep learning research on top of large foundational models.
-Before joining NVIDIA, I was an applied scientist at AWS AI Labs, working on code generation, code search, and retrieval augmented generation for <a href="https://aws.amazon.com/q/developer/">Amazon Q Developer</a>.
+Before joining NVIDIA, I was an applied scientist at AWS AI Labs, working on code generation for <a href="https://aws.amazon.com/q/developer/">Amazon Q Developer</a>.
 </p>

 <p align="justify">